IBM/MFP-Auth-LDAP/README.md

 </code></pre>

-### 7.4 Specify Cloud Object Storage credentials in MFP Adapter
+### 7.4 Specify Cloud Object Storage credentials in MobileFoundation Adapter

 Open `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` and update the following properties to point to the Cloud Object Storage created in [Step 3](#step-3-create-ibm-cloud-object-storage-service-and-populate-it-with-sample-data).
   * Specify value for `bucketName` as created in [Step 3.1](#31-create-ibm-cloud-object-storage).